py5coding/py5book/content/user_functions.md

 Code that you want to be called once should be placed in the `setup()` function.
 Typically this code will do things like load image assets and set drawing styles.

 Code that you want to be called repeatedly should be placed in the `draw()` method.
-Typically this code will draw to the Sketch window, as well as supporting Python code that determines what should be drawn.
+Typically this will be the code that draws to the Sketch window, as well as supporting Python code that determines what should be drawn.

 Within the `setup()` function, the [](/reference/sketch_frame_count) property will be zero.
 In the `draw()` function, it will be one or more.